 Dr. d’Hemecourt received his medical training at Dartmouth Medical School in Hanover, New Hampshire and then went on to complete his residency in ophthalmology at the University of Virginia Hospital in Charlottesville, Virginia.
 His fellowship in glaucoma was completed at the University of Connecticut Health Center in Farmington, Connecticut.

-Erin S. Fogel, MD (South Campus) – Dr. Erin Fogel is a board certified ophthalmologist who specializes in cornea and external disease.
-In addition to general ophthalmology, she performs cataract, cornea and LASIK surgeries, as well as more complex intraocular lens exchanges, and the implantable miniature telescope for select patients with advanced macular degeneration and cataracts.
+Erin S. Fogel, MD (South Campus) – Dr. Fogel is a board certified ophthalmologist who specializes in cornea and external diseases.
+She performs cataract, cornea and LASIK surgeries including more complex intraocular lens exchanges in addition to general ophthalmology.

 She has been with Concord Eye Center since 1994.
-Dr. Fogel graduated from Williams College and received her medical degree from Vanderbilt University School of Medicine.
-She received her residency training at the University of Chicago and went on to complete two fellowships in cornea and external disease at The Medical College of Wisconsin and Corneal Associates of New Jersey.
+Dr. Fogel graduated from Williams College receiving her medical degree from Vanderbilt University School of Medicine.
+She received her residency training at the University of Chicago and went to complete two fellowships in cornea and external disease at the Medical College of Wisconsin and Corneal Associates of New Jersey.

 Eliot D. Foley, MD (South Campus) – Dr. Foley graduated from Harvard University in 1993.
 He spent 2 years doing laboratory research at Children’s Hospital in Boston on retinal angiogenesis, and has co-authored several papers.
 He received his Medical Doctorate at Columbia University College of Physicians and Surgeons in 1999.